SamHojay/todo/README.md

 # todo
-A CRUD Complete todo app made with nodejs/express, react and JSX
+A CRUD Complete todo app made with nodejs/express, react and mongodb